 A clear distinction should be made between: (a) penetration, in which a component of the test article actually penetrates into the occupant compartment; and (b) intrusion or deformation, in which the occupant compartment is deformed and reduced in size, but no actual penetration is observed.
 No penetration by any element of the test article into the occupant compartment is allowed.
-As for defor- mation or intrusion, the extent of deformation varies by area of the vehicle damaged and should be limited as follows:
+As for deformation or intrusion, the extent of deformation varies by area of the vehicle damaged and should be limited as follows:

 • Roof ≤ 4.0 in.
 (102 mm).

 Windshield—no tear of plastic liner and maximum deformation of 3 in.
 (76 mm).

-Window—no shattering of a side window resulting from direct contact with a structural member of the test article (this requires the side windows to be in the up position for testing).
-In cases where the windows are laminated, the guidelines for windshields will apply.
+Window—no shattering of a side window resulting from direct contact with a structural member of the test article, except for special considerations pertaining to tall, continuous barrier elements discussed below (Note: evaluation of this criteria requires the side windows to be in the up position for testing).
+In cases where side windows are laminated, the guidelines for windshields will apply.

+A- and B-pillars—no complete severing of support member and maximum resultant deformation of 5 in.
+(127 mm).
+Lateral deformation should be limited to 3 in.
+(76 mm).

 Wheel/foot well and toe pan areas ≤ 9 in.
 (229 mm).

 Side front panel (forward of A-pillar) ≤ 12 in.
 (305 mm).